shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 --> Indentation refers to the spaces at the beginning of a code line.
 --> Where in other programming languages the indentation in code is for readability only, the indentation in Python is very important.
 --> Python uses indentation to indicate a block of code .
-Python will give you an error if you skip the indentation:
+Python will give an error if skip the indentation:
 --> The standard indentation requires standard Python code to use four spaces,but it has to be at least one.

 ## Input in Python